surniaulula/wpsso/readme.txt

 * **New Features**
 	* Added a new 'oEmbed' tab in the Document SSO metabox to show the oEmbed data and oEmbed HTML.
 * **Improvements**
-	* Improved WordPress oEmbed data and HTML markup with the Open Graph image, title, and description.
+	* Improved WordPress oEmbed data and its HTML markup with the Open Graph image, title, and description.
 * **Bugfixes**
 	* Fixed the "Select Image" button to trigger a jQuery `change()` event on the image ID input field.
 * **Developer Notes**